Festivals & Events

 Lose yourself in the music

-The main attraction is the music and dancing.
-The dance has been passed down from generation to generation since 1519.
+The main attractions are the traditional songs and dances.
+They have been passed down from generation to generation since 1519.
 A series of lively dancing circles gather around turrets set up around the city center.

 The driving rhythms of drumming on barrels and the sounds of the flutes, whistles, and bells are intoxicating.
 Before long, you may find yourself joining in with everyone else, having fun and continuing the long tradition of the yagibushi.